 - Traffic calming treatments: Austin Transportation uses a multi-step data-driven process to select priority street segments and construct cost-effective engineering treatments that support reduced roadway speeds.

-Coming soon: Spring 2021 traffic calming projects
+Summer 2021 traffic calming projects

 Why Speed Management is important